The Witches Tickets

-Roald Dahl’s classic tale The Witches is brought to life in a new stage musical at the National Theatre this November.
+Roald Dahl’s classic tale The Witches is brought to life in a new stage musical by the National Theatre.

 The Witches is a rip-roaring musical version of Roald Dahl’s timeless tale, filled with wit, daring and heart.